AisaacO/coursera-data-cleaning/CodeBook.md

 ##Provided method of cleaning the raw data

-1 Merge the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.
-2 Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
-3 Use descriptive activity names to name the activities in the data set 4 Appropriately label the data set with descriptive activity names.
+3. Use descriptive activity names to name the activities in the data set
+4. Appropriately label the data set with descriptive activity names.
-5 Create a second independent tidy data set with the average of each variable for each activity and each subject.
+5. Create a second independent tidy data set with the average of each variable for each activity and each subject.

 ## run_analysis.R processing method

-*Store all test and training dataset into memory using data.table *Store activity labels and data features
+* Store all test and training dataset into memory using data.table

+* Store activity labels and data features

-*Extract only the mean and standard deviation measurements for each of the data feature *Extract the mean and standard deviation for test and train X data measurement *Label the data set with descriptive activity names *Merge the test and training dataset
+* Extract only the mean and standard deviation measurements for each of the data feature

+* Extract the mean and standard deviation for test and train X data measurement

+* Label the data set with descriptive activity names

+* Merge the test and training dataset

-*Reshape the merged dataset using reshape2 library *Write the independent data to a text file
+* Reshape the merged dataset using reshape2 library

+* Write the independent data to a text file